marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

     - By the way, for the bioinformaticians out there, if all this seems completely unrelated to anything in the real-world, mentally swap "counting words" with "mapping reads," "books" with "samples," and "genres" with "experimental condition"

 ## Implementing the business logic in Python
-- Before diving into the specifics of Nextflow and Snakemake, we'll first implement the core components of our pipeline as Python scripts
+- Before diving into the specifics of Nextflow and Snakemake, we'll first write the core components of our pipeline as Python scripts
 - The division of labor here is the Python scripts will handle all the logic of cleaning the text files, counting the words, making the pairwise comparisons, etc., and the workflow managers will handle executing those scripts on the appropriate inputs
 - Deciding the exact breakdown between the two is a bit of an art and will depend on the flexibility of the pipeline's design, but in general scripts take care of all the actual computations, and the workflow manager is only responsible for running those scripts at the right time
 - Furthermore, we'll generally write our Python scripts agnostic to the genres and titles of the files they're operating on, that is, they largely won't explicitly handle this information and instead only accept input and output file paths